 Fun Fact: There’s a Morgan Boulevard in Landover, Maryland, and Garrett Morgan School of Engineering & Innovation in Cleveland, OH.

-Elijah McCoy: inventor of groundbreaking innovations in industrial lubrication
+Inventor of groundbreaking innovations in industrial lubrication.

 Once upon a time trains ran slow and had to make frequent stops to have lubrication applied as part of maintenance for performance.
 With the fast paced movements trains are able to make today, it took a unique invention to enable an auto-lubrication process.